-BGAS welcomes applications for funding support to archaeological and historical research in Bristol, Gloucestershire and South Gloucestershire.
+BGAS welcomes applications for funding support to archaeological and historical projects in Bristol, Gloucestershire and South Gloucestershire.
 We’re able to make these grants because of generous legacies from past members, and we see it as an important part of our charitable function.
 These examples of what we’ve funded in recent years will give you an idea of the range of activities we’ve supported.

 Our grants do not normally exceed £1,500 but may be larger in exceptional circumstances.
-Applications on our form (doc or pdf) are normally considered quarterly by the Research Grants Panel, and should be sent to the Honorary General Secretary by the first day of February, April, July or October.
+Applications on our form (doc or pdf) are normally considered quarterly by the Grants Panel, and should be sent to the Honorary General Secretary by the first day of February, April, July or October.

 Scope and conditions

 The grants are intended to assist with out-of-pocket expenses such as travel to and from the site or location of sources, copying of original manuscript sources, equipment hire and its transport, or specialist reports on finds.
 Costs which will not normally be reimbursed include lodging, subsistence and other personal expenses which would normally be paid for by the applicant or co-workers if they were not engaged on the project.
 Grants will not be awarded for expenses already incurred and will normally be payable in two equal instalments at the beginning and end of the project.

 Projects for which grants have been awarded should be completed within three years of the award, i.e. unless a project submitted by 1 February 2021 has been completed by 1 March 2024 the grant will be forfeited, unless an application for an extension of time has been approved.
 Applicants will be asked to supply receipted invoices for the costs they are claiming on completion of the project.